microsoft/azure-grpc-telemetry-pipeline/README.md

 * [Packer](https://https://www.packer.io/)
 * [Terraform](https://www.terraform.io/)

+All deployment commands should be run in a Bash terminal

 ## Prerequisites

 The sample makes several assumptions regarding your existing on-premises and Azure infrastructure.
 These core resources are often managed by separate teams, so are left separate from the sample data pipeline.